 The argument that is always heard in regards to this month's topic is that it is too Orwellian, that monitoring internal electronic information is an invasion of one's privacy.
 I couldn't agree more, but that argument is only valid in my opinion, when you are on your home or private internet segment, not the one your employer pays for.

 It is estimated that employee Internet misuse and abuse causes over four billion dollars in lost work productivity.
-Several surveys reveal that 1 in 5 employees view online pornography at work and that 70% of adult web sites are hit between the hours of 9am-5pm.
+Several surveys reveal that 1 in 5 employees view online adult sites at work and that 70% of adult web sites are hit between the hours of 9am-5pm.
 Not only do employees surf sex sites but they also visit sport sites like espn.com, bid on ebay.com,trade stocks on etrade.com, shop online at avon.com or just send tasteless jokes to their coworkers.
 This type of misuse not only hurts employee job performance but increases threats to information security and drains valuable network and corporate resources.
 Corporations can also be held liable for harassment due to sexually or racially discriminatory email sent through corporate Intranets.

 To prevent such abuses, companies have instituted proper use policies, and have actively written both filters and firewall rules(egress filtering) that block Net access to certain web sites.